polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 `PvqResult` is a variant type:

 - `Ok(Vec<u8>)`: Successful query result
-- `Err(PanicReason)`: The query panics, the specific panic reason is encoded in the bytes.
+- `Err(PvqError)`: The query panics, the specific panic reason is encoded in the bytes.

 #### Errors